PhenoApps/Field-Book/docs/fields.md

   <figcaption class="screenshot-caption"><i>Sorting entries by ascending row, then column</i></figcaption>
 </figure>

 The Search ID dialog displays a list of attributes that are unique within the field.
 By default barcode searches check against the unique identifer that was selected on import.
 Select a different attribute to modify that behavior - barcode searches will check against the selected Search ID first, then fall back to checking against the unique identifier if no match is found.
-If desired, check the checkbox to apply this choice to all fields that have the same attribute.
+This choice can be applied to all fields that have the same attribute by selecting the checkbox.

 <figure class="image">
   <img class="screenshot" src="_static/images/fields/field_detail_search_id.png" width="350px">